 G.L. had vast research experience and many published articles of his work.
 He was a consultant, prepared and presented papers to several countries on Adult and Extension Education, including Ireland, Taiwan, Denmark, Finland, Malaysia, Peru, and others.
 He was listed in Who's Who in American Education, Leaders in Education, and Men of Achievement.

 He fought in World War II as part of the 71'' Division of Patton's Third Army; discharged at the rank of 1st Lieutenant.

 G.L. was preceded in death by his parents, sister and brother-in-law, Anna Lou and Prentice Moyers, brother, Henry Lee Carter, and niece, Amy Carter.
 He is survived by his nephew, P. Charles Moyers (Frankie), and nieces, Sandra Moyers Altizer (Carlis), Kim Carter Hislop (John), Tracee Carter McFarland, and Carol Carter Wolfenbarger (Greg), plus several great nephews and nieces.

 The family will receive friends from 10:00 to 11:00 AM, Friday, December 27, in the East Chapel of Allen Funeral Home.
 Funeral Services will follow the visitation, with Pastor Walter Weikel officiating.
 Interment will be in Hamblen Memory Gardens.
 Any memorial donation may be made to the First United Methodist Church Music Ministry or the Serenity House, Morristown.

-To send flowers to G.L.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of G.L.
+Carter, please visit our floral store.